jessebye/cloudwatch-controller/README.md

-# ACK service controller for Amazon CloudWatch
+# ACK service controller for Amazon CloudWatch Monitoring

-This repository contains source code for the AWS Controllers for Kubernetes (ACK) service controller for CloudWatch.
+This repository contains source code for the AWS Controllers for Kubernetes (ACK) service controller for CloudWatch Monitoring.

 Please [log issues][ack-issues] and feedback on the main AWS Controllers for Kubernetes Github project.